e4och/js-101/README.md

 ## The solution

-On the other hand, when you use **`async/await`**, it allow you to write asynchronous code in a more synchronous-looking manner.
+On the other hand, when you use **`async/await`**, it allows you to write asynchronous code in a more synchronous-looking manner.
 When you mark a function as **`async`** and use the **`await`** keyword inside that function, the JavaScript engine will pause the execution of that function until the awaited promise is resolved.
 This makes it easier to write and understand asynchronous code.

 ## USING PROMISES